-- To verify the repair of a system that is currently powered off, go to step 1. - To verify the repair of a system that is currently powered on with no operating system loaded, go to step 3 on page 46. - To verify the repair of a system that is currently powered on and that has an operating system loaded, go to step 5 on page 46. - 1.
+- To verify the repair of a system that is currently powered off, go to step 1. - To verify the repair of a system that is currently powered on with no operating system loaded, go to step 3. - To verify the repair of a system that is currently powered on and that has an operating system loaded, go to step 5. - 1.
 Power on the server and all attached I/O enclosures.